janeyrinn/karmayoga/README.md

         - A sort by category bar
         - A section displaying existing products and class passes
-        - Each product will have an image, label and a link to review its details
+        - Each product will have an image, label, favourite icon and a link to review its details
         - To an admin user there will be a link to edit/delete

 10. The product detail page will have: